thombergs/code-examples/spring-boot/spring-boot-camel/README.md

-# Working with Apache Camel and Spring
+# Getting started with Apache Camel and Spring Boot

 Example code for using Spring Boot with Apache Camel